 Review summary: Canon 1300D vs Panasonic FZ1000

-So what is the bottom line?
-Is there a clear favorite between the Canon 1300D and the Panasonic FZ1000?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 1300D or the Panasonic FZ1000 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1300D: